PokemonGoMap/RocketMap/docs/extras/supervisord-on-linux.md

     ld=1       # Login Delay per account
     directory='/path/to/your/runserver/directory/' # Path to the folder containing runserver.py

 As you saw above you will need to create a coords.txt (or whatever you decide to name it.
 I personally use city.stepcount.coords as my naming convention).
-Now we are going to edit your local copy of coords-only.sh:
+We are going to use location_generator.py:

-    nano coords-only.sh

-In this file, change the variables needed to suit your situation.
-Below is a snippet of the variables:

-    output="coords.txt"   # Name of the coords file lat="29.882687"       # Latitiude
-    lon="-97.94071"       # Longitude
-    st="5"                # Steps
-    lp="6"                # Leaps
-    dir="/opt/pokegomap/" # Path to main Pokemon Go Map folder.
-NOTE THE TRAILING /

-Now run the coords-only.sh

-    ./coords-only.sh
+    cd (your Pokemon Go Map main folder here) python Tools/Hex-Beehive-Generator/location_generator.py -lat "yourlat" -lon "yourlon" -st 5 -lp 4 -or "~/supervisor/coords.txt"

 Then re-run the gen-workers.sh script

+    cd ~/supervisor
     ./gen-workers.sh

 You should now have a bunch of .ini files in `~/supervisor/hex1/`

 You can now do:

-    cd ~/supervisor
-    supervisord
+    supervisord -c ~/supervisor/supervisord.conf

 And you will have a working controllable hive!
 You should be able to see from the web as well at `http://localhost:5001` Read up on the supervisord link at the top if you want to understand more about supervisorctl and how to control from the web.